-This type of card may also be a good fit for business owners and business travelers who have high monthly expenses, but can accumulate nice rewards in the process.
+This type of card may also be a good fit for business owners and business travelers who have high monthly expenses and can accumulate significant rewards in the process.

 Once you’ve narrowed down whether a credit card or a charge card is the best option for you, the next step is to choose the actual card itself.
 When doing so, make sure that you compare all of the important areas, including:

-Before you commit to any charge card or credit card, be sure to compare several possibilities and weigh both the benefits and possible drawbacks of each.
+Before you commit to any charge card or credit card, be sure to compare several options and weigh both the benefits and drawbacks of each.

 Because of that, you need to determine which type of card is right for you — and from there, which option will provide you with the most benefit, based on your specific needs and objectives.